 - Talk with you about the kind of anesthesia (medication to make you sleep during surgery) you will receive.

 - Answer questions you have about your anesthesia.

 Information for Family and Friends

 For more information about what to expect on the day your friend or family member is having surgery, read our resource Information for Family and Friends for the Day of Surgery.Back to top

 After Your Surgery

-Depending on the type of surgery you had, you may spend the night in the PACU, be transferred to your inpatient room, or go home.
+When you wake up after your surgery, you will be in the Post Anesthesia Care Unit (PACU).
+Depending on the type of surgery you had, you may spend the night in the PACU, be transferred to your hospital room, or go home.

 The day after you go home, a member of your healthcare team will call you to see how you’re feeling and answer any questions.Back to top